craigfrancis/php-is-literal-rfc/readme.md

 **Taint checking is flawed, isn't this the same?** It is not the same.

 Taint Checking incorrectly assumes the output of an escaping function is "safe" for a particular context.
-While it sounds reasonable in theory, the operation of escaping functions, and the context for which their output is safe, are very hard to define.
+While it sounds reasonable in theory, the operation of escaping functions, and the context for which their output is safe, is very hard to define.
 This leads to a feature that is both complex and unreliable.

 ```php
 $sql = 'SELECT * FROM users WHERE id = ' . $db->real_escape_string($id); // INSECURE